NativeScript/NativeScript/tns-platform-declarations/README.md

 }
 ```

-Projects created with NativeScript 3.0.0 will be shipped without `reference.d.ts`.
+Projects created with NativeScript 3.0.0 will be shipped without `references.d.ts`.
-Create `reference.d.ts` in the root directory of your project and add the following:
+Create `references.d.ts` in the root directory of your project and add the following:
 ```
 /// <reference path="node_modules/tns-platform-declarations/android.d.ts" />
 /// <reference path="node_modules/tns-platform-declarations/ios.d.ts" />